Welcome to another edition to my workflow process. Today, I'm going to share about one of my favorite topics... journaling and storytelling!

 HANDWRITING:

 As you will notice though in my weekly pocket scrapbook pages, that my go-to is to actually hand write all my journaling.
 That is mostly because I really don't plan out my pages ahead of time and I like to doodle and stuff.
 It's just easier for me to do... tho, I'm not a fan of my handwriting.
 I love that my kids get a glimpse of my messy handwriting, tho, I hope they can read it one day!
-LOL
+LOLTYPEWRITER:

 I will admit, I would really really LOVE a fun vintage typewriter.
 I've been browsing the resale shops and keeping my eyes open for listings.
 I just haven't found one yet that I'm willing to fork over the money for.
 I think part of my problem is that I don't have a designated craft room, so I don't know where I would put it.
 That means, I would want a really cute retro looking one that would fit in as not just a useful tool, but look like it's part of the home decor.
 One day, I hope to find the perfect match for me.
 But, for now, I'll just buy awesome typewriter fonts from Heather Joyce.
 My favorite is...
-The Royal Invites!
+The Royal Invites!How do you like to journal on your journal cards or art journals?
+Do you like to use fonts, your own handwriting or hand lettering, or a typewriter?
+What's your favorite journaling font?
+I'd love to hear!
+I'm always on the lookout for new and fun fonts!

-1. It is truly a well-researched content and excellent wording.
+It is truly a well-researched content and excellent wording.
 I got so engaged in this material that I couldn’t wait to read.
 I am impressed with your work and skill.
 Thanks.

-Handwriting curriculum for kindergarten online
+ReplyDeleteHandwriting curriculum for kindergarten online

-2. Clearly, It is an engaging article for us which you have provided here about fonts.
+Clearly, It is an engaging article for us which you have provided here about fonts.
 This is a great resource to enhance knowledge about it.
 Thank you.

-fancy text generator
+ReplyDeletefancy text generator